ionic-team/stencil-site/docs/guides/server-side-rendering.md

 slug: /server-side-rendering
 ---

-# Server Side Rendering
+# Server-Side Rendering (SSR) with Stencil

-For React and Vue Output Targets Stencil has support for Server Side Rendering (SSR).
-If you use frameworks such as [Next.js](https://nextjs.org/) or [Nuxt](https://nuxt.com/) Stencil will automatically enhance the framework to allow render Stencil components on the server into a [Declarative Shadow DOM](https://web.dev/articles/declarative-shadow-dom).
+Stencil provides server-side rendering (SSR) support for React and Vue output targets.
+If you're using frameworks like [Next.js](https://nextjs.org/) or [Nuxt](https://nuxt.com/), Stencil automatically enhances these frameworks to render components on the server using a [Declarative Shadow DOM](https://web.dev/articles/declarative-shadow-dom).

-You can find more information on how to setup SSR support for [React](/docs/react) and [Vue](/docs/vue) in their respective Output Target documentations.
-All interfaces related to rendering a Stencil component into a string are exported by the [Stencil Hyrdate Module](/docs/hydrate-app).
+For detailed setup instructions, refer to the SSR documentation for [React](/docs/react) and [Vue](/docs/vue).
+All interfaces needed for rendering Stencil components into a string are exported through the [Stencil Hydrate Module](/docs/hydrate-app).

-## Tips & Tricks
+## Tips & Best Practices

-When server side rendering a component you may run into a few gotchas that may seem confusing when components don't appear as expected.
-Here are some important tips and tricks you should know to avoid these situations.
+When server-side rendering Stencil components, there are a few potential pitfalls you might encounter.
+To help you avoid these issues, here are some key tips and best practices.

-### Non-Primitive Parameters
+### Avoid Non-Primitive Parameters

-When we compose components we often don't think about too much how we structure the data we pass along to the component.
-For example, it may seem easier to just define an interface to represent a menu rather than creating extra components for menu items.

-Let's say we define a custom component for the footer menu on [stenciljs.com](https://stenciljs.com/):
+When building components, it's common to pass complex data structures like objects to components as props.
+For example, a footer menu could be structured as an object rather than as separate components for each menu item:

 ```tsx
 const menu = {